adamk72/cw721_receiving_messages/course-02-cw721/lesson-01_cw721-basics/exercise-01/exercise-01.md

 Interestingly enough, you may have noticed that `Mint` is not part of the CW721 spec.
 This because the act of NFT creation is very specific to the type of NFT and how the contract owner might choose to share and distribute NFTs.
 There is no standard for NFT generation in that sense.

+# Our Contract
+In <Course>, we'll be writing a contract of our own called `cw721-visa`.
+It will leverage an existing contract from the CosmWasm org called `cw721-base`.
+We will not necessarily be implementing *all* of the functionality of a CW721 spec contract, leaving much a reading exercise to you, but we will hit the important highlights and enough to give you a strong foundation for your own future work on creating CW721-based NFT contracts.

 # Exercise
 Quiz time!
 Simply place an `x` in the checkbox that is your answer.